nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect: How clear executes

-* **Alternative 1 (Current Choice):** A temporary list is used to hold the filtered food items.
+* **Alternative 1 (Current Choice):** A refilter using predicate into a list and reupdate food items.

-    * Pros: Easy to implement
+    * Pros: No traversal issue and no issue when food definition changes
-    * Cons: Requires the user to key in path to file
+    * Cons: Hard to implement

 * **Alternative 2:** An enhanced for loop can be used to remove all occurences straight from the list.